mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 Stored Procedure for Brands Table Data Insertion/Update This stored procedure handles the insertion and updating of records in the Brands table.

-1. CTE for Unique Brands:
+**1. CTE for Unique Brands:**

 The procedure uses a Common Table Expression (CTE) named brand_unique to select brand_id and brand_name from the product_info table.
-ROW_NUMBER() function is use to assigns a unique number to each row per brand_id, allowing for filtering of duplicates.
+ROW_NUMBER() function is use to assigns a unique number to each row per brand_id allowing for filtering of duplicates.

-2. MERGE Statement:
+**2. MERGE Statement:**

 The MERGE statement is use to perform the UPSERT(UPDATE and INSERT) of records in the brands table.
 The MERGE use brands table as it target and use the unique_brand table as it source on brand_id.
-When the brand_id from brands table and CTE table(unique_brand) match, it will update the name.
+When the brand_id from brands table and CTE table(unique_brand) match, it will update the brand_name.
 When a brand_id are not match between brands table and CTE table(unique_brand), it will insert the new value from CTE table(unique_brand) into brand table.

-3. Transaction Management:
+**3. Transaction Management:**

 The use of BEGIN TRANSACTION, COMMIT TRANSACTION, and error handling via TRY...CATCH ensures that if any part of the operation fails, all changes are rolled back to maintain data integrity.

-4. Error Handling:
+**4. Error Handling:**

 If an error occurs during the merge process, the transaction is rolled back.
 The error details are captured in local variables (@ErrorMessage, @ErrorSeverity, @ErrorState), and the RAISERROR statement is used to re-throw the error, allowing for effective error reporting.